Video originated on Super 8 film, 3min 30secs

 Original sound composition by Frank Corcoran

-It is believed that this may be a ‘sky’ burial site, one where the corpse is left on a wooden altar to be consumed by the birds and therefore continue the spirit’s cycle back to the earth.
+It is believed that this may have been a ‘sky’ burial site, one where the corpse is left on a wooden altar to be consumed by the birds and therefore continue a Spirit’s cycle back to the earth.
 The central plinth is the upside down root of an oak tree and is surrounded by 55 posts.

 ‘Seahenge’, as the site is unofficially known, was uncovered in 1999 by the rising tide which washed away the peat within which it was buried.
 It was then controversially moved from its 4000 year old home by English Heritage to Flag Fen, much to the anger of the Druids, who considered this a desecrational act.
 Clear tool marks have provided important information on Early Bronze Age wood working and construction methods.
 This is the first time that well preserved tool marks from a complete Early Bronze Age site have been be studied in Britain.
-There are currently no plans to either return it to the sea, or exhibit it in a Museum.
+The timbers are now on permanent display at the Lynn Museum and opened to the public in April 2008.

 Soundtrack composed specially and performed by Frank Corcoran